 Like I mentioned above, if you suspect any laziness is due to a recent health issue, take your Husky to your local veterinarian immediately.

-Some Huskies are just a little lazy and in fact, have nothing wrong with them.
-Go through each of the points discussed above and if you believe everything is in working order, maybe your Husky is just a quiet, chilled husky! be grateful! lol.
+Some Huskies are just a little lazy and, in fact, have nothing wrong with them.
+Go through each of the points discussed above, and if you believe everything is in working order, maybe your Husky is just a quiet, chilled husky!
+Many other owners would love a calm husky! lol

-Also, if your Husky is lazy, at least they’re not being destructive which a lot of Huskies are.
+Also, if your Husky is lazy, at least they’re not destructive, which many Huskies are.
 Laziness isn’t such a bad thing after all (as long as they’re healthy)

 Check out this hilarious video of a Husky finding it hard to get out of bed